Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Conclusion and Open Questions

 \section{Conclusion and Open Questions}

-In this article, I considered the problem of building a real-time (drift-adapting) quantum memory and present it as a problem of finding the optimal recovery map for a given noise, with incomplete knowledge of the environment noise parameter (Fig.~\ref{fig:circuit2}).
-Using generalized distinguishability measures, I show that fundamental bounds exist for the operation of any quantum memory, regardless of how we decide to quantify its performance (e.g. quantum relative entropy, trace distance, Bures distance, etc.).
-I compute the lower bound for the diamond distance, showing that it is a linear function of the entanglement fidelity of the full dynamics.
-To determine the contribution of the incomplete knowledge of the noise parameter to the lower bound, I derive information-theoretic bounds on its performance, first as the diamond distance between the truly optimal and best-guess recovery channels, and second as the quantum Fisher information of the spectator dynamics.
-This is showcased for the $[4,1]$ code of the amplitude-damping channel, where channel-adapted QEC is shown to partially preserve its performance even in the incomplete knowledge scenario, provided that the spectator system architecture is implemented in the quantum memory.
-Finally, I recall a theorem derived in \cite{carignan2019bounding} in the light of upper-bounding multi-cycle recovery by recurrence inequalities, and derive the contribution of the lack of knowledge to the bound.
-I check this bound for the $[4,1]$ code of the amplitude-damping channel, observing certain regions of outperformance in the spectator system architecture compared to the perfect knowledge scenario, due to coherence of errors from different cycle numbers as well as the imperfect knowledge error.
+In this article, I consider the problem of building a real-time (drift-adapting) quantum memory and present it as a spectator-based recovery protocol.
+To counter noise drift, the spectator system performs a real-time parameter estimation (generally in the presence of nuisance parameters) and feeds forward this classical side information to the ``best-guess'' recovery map.
+To quantify the single-cycle information-theoretic cost of adaptation in real-time quantum memories, I compute a lower bound for the diamond distance between the optimal (inaccessible) and best-guess (accessible) recovery protocols.
+This approach is generalized in Appendix~\ref{apx:gen_dist_meas} for other relevant distinguishability measures between arbitrary two quantum channels.
+For slowly drifting noise parameters, I show that a metrological bound exists, determined by the quantum Fisher information of the spectator dynamics.
+This bound is demonstrated for the $[4,1]$ code of the amplitude-damping channel, and the effects of various physical choices of spectator qubits and nuisance parameters are discussed.
+Finally, for multi-cycle recovery, I recall a theorem in \cite{carignan2019bounding} and use it to derive an upper bound to the fidelity of multi-cycle recovery in terms of recurrence inequalities.
+The contribution of the lack of knowledge of the noise parameters (i.e. noise-drift adaptation) is also derived.
+This is also showcased for the $[4,1]$ code of the amplitude-damping channel, and regions of outperformance in the spectator-based recovery protocols are highlighted.
+The advantages of spectator-based recovery compared to non-adaptive recovery protocols, even in the perfect knowledge scenario, is due to the coherence of errors from different cycle numbers as well as the imperfect knowledge (noise estimation) error.
+This phenomenon is exclusive to multi-cycle QEC.